Keir Hardie: Union leader

-In August 1881, Ayrshire miners put forward the demand for a 10 percent increase in wages, a proposition summarily refused by the region's mine owners.
+In August 1881, Ayrshire miners put forward the demand for a 10 per cent increase in wages, a proposition summarily refused by the region's mine owners.
 Despite the lack of funds for strike pay, a stoppage was called and a 10-week shutdown of the region's mines ensued.
 This strike also was formally a failure, with miners returning to work before their demands had been met, but not long after the return wages were escalated across the board by the mine owners, fearful of future labour actions.
 One of the other leaders of the strike was 19-year-old miner Andrew Fisher, who decades later would become leader of the Australian Labor Party and Prime Minister of Australia.
-He and Hardie met regularly to discuss politics when they both lived in Ayrshire, and would renew their acquaintance on a number of occasions later in life.
+He and Hardie met regularly to discuss politics when they both lived in Ayrshire and would renew their acquaintance on several occasions later in life.

-To make ends meet, Hardie turned to journalism, starting to write for the local newspaper, the Cumnock News, a paper loyal to the pro-labour Liberal Party.
-As part of the natural order of things, Hardie joined the Liberal Association, in which he was active.
+To make ends meet, Hardie turned to journalism, starting to write for the local newspaper, the Cumnock News, a paper loyal to the pro-labour Liberal Party, after which, Hardie joined the Liberal Association, in which he was active.
 He also continued his temperance work as an active member of the local Good Templar's Lodge.

 In August 1886, Hardie's ongoing efforts to build a powerful union of Scottish miners were rewarded when there was formed the Ayrshire Miners Union.
 Hardie was named Organising Secretary of the new union, drawing a salary of £75 per year.

 In 1887, Hardie launched a new publication called The Miner.